CraveFood/farmblocks/packages/modal/README.md

 - **closeProps** (_Object_)

-  > Props to be passed to the [Link](https://www.npmjs.com/package/@crave/farmblocks-link) component used for the close button.
+  > Props to be passed to the [Link](https://www.npmjs.com/package/@crave/farmblocks-link) component used for the close icon.

 ## Helpers

 ### useModal

 The Modal component is stateless.
-So the visibility is controlled exclusively by the `isOpen` prop, and the close actions (close button, overlay click and ESC key) won't change it automatically.
+So the visibility is controlled exclusively by the `isOpen` prop, and the close actions (close icon, overlay click and ESC key) won't change it automatically.
 You need to create a function for `onRequestClose` that will handle the state and change the `isOpen` prop accordingly.

 The `useModal` hook helps to manage the state for the component.
 It will return 2 objects: